TheHeartstriker/Portfolio/Portfolio/src/views/scriptorium/articles/flowFields/flow1.md

 Now let's consider how we fill our grid with angles, which is, as mentioned, using Perlin noise.
 Now I could go into how Perlin noise actually works and how we can implement it from scratch, but the truth is...
 I have no clue how it works!
 But luckily you don't really need to know how it works, just the general idea.

 Which is generating smooth random numbers.
 But what do I mean by smooth?
 I mean there are no jumps in the randomness.
 To visualize, consider a mountain in array form with a max of 100 and a min of 1, like so [0,4,8,10,15].
 Now let's say our next number is randomized it could very well just be 80.
-No mountain or natural formation, it just suddenly gets a 5x increase in size.
+No mountain or natural formation, just suddenly gets a 5x increase in size.
 Perlin noise makes sure the randomness is within reason: small jumps either up or down, considering the mountain.
 But going back to code, there are multiple npm packages and implementations online.
-Here is the one I am [using](https://github.com/TheHeartstriker/Myriad/blob/main/Myriad/src/flowFields/angleMath.ts)
+Here is the one I am [using](https://github.com/TheHeartstriker/Myriad/blob/main/Myriad/src/flowFields/angleMath.ts).

 But moving past Perlin noise, let's visualize the angles themselves.
 For this, I am going to draw a point in the center of each rectangle and a line a fourth the size of the `Pix_size` in the direction of each cell's angle.
 Furthermore, I am going to remove the Perlin noise so you don't need it to go further and to simplify the following visualization.
 I also increased `Pix_size` to 40 so it's easier to see.